Communicating Effectively During Change

 This is how we strike a balance between clarity and empathy: the direction remains the same, but the approaches are diverse.

-Conclusion: Communication determines whether people stay on board or drop out
+Conclusion: Communication determines whether people come on board or drop out

-Change communication works when it takes emotions seriously and bridges the perspectives of different target groups.
-Because in change, there is no one-size-fits-all communication: people experience change differently – in terms of how it affects them, their needs and its significance.
-A consistent narrative that creates a suitable approach for each group fosters orientation and trust.
-In this way, those affected become co-creators – and change becomes possible.
+Change communication is effective when it takes emotions seriously and bridges the different perspectives of target groups.
+After all, there is no ‘one-size-fits-all’ approach to change communication: people experience change differently – in terms of how it affects them, their needs and its significance.
+A consistent narrative that creates a suitable point of entry for each group provides guidance and builds trust.
+In this way, those affected become active participants – and change becomes possible.

-"We design change communication that connects: emotionally effective, target group-specific and trust-building - from the analysis to the storyline.
-This makes change a shared experience."
+“We design change communication that brings people together: emotionally engaging, tailored to the target audience and trust-building – from analysis right through to the storyline.
+This makes change a shared experience.”

 Corinna Schrätz